PetyoPlPetrov/calendar.github.io/README.md

 # Calendar

 This repository will present a calendar/event schedule application.
 The boilerplate is create-react-app.
 The calendar is built from scrach in plain css using css grid and flexbox.
+There is a mobile version.

 ## Setting up the project